Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Experiments

 \subsection{Implementation Details}

-As illustrated in Fig. \ref{fast_tasks}, the proposed system consists of multiple modality specific branches designed to process heterogeneous input signals.
-Facial landmark sequences were modeled using a Transformer encoder initialized from a pretrained Audio Spectrogram Transformer (AST) backbone with a base configuration, while speech signals were processed using an AST model with a tiny configuration to extract discriminative acoustic representations from mel spectrograms.
+The proposed system consists of multiple modality-specific branches designed to process heterogeneous input signals.
+Facial landmark sequences were modeled using a Transformer encoder initialized from a pretrained Audio Spectrogram Transformer (AST) backbone with a base configuration.
+Speech signals were processed using an AST model with a tiny configuration to extract discriminative acoustic representations from mel spectrograms.
 For upper-body pose data, an MLP-Mixer architecture was employed and trained from scratch to capture temporal and spatial interactions among pose landmarks.

+All models were implemented in PyTorch and trained for 200 epochs using the Adam optimizer with the Binary Cross-Entropy loss function.
 A decision threshold of 0.5 was applied to classify samples as stroke or non-stroke.
+The experiments were conducted on an NVIDIA GeForce RTX 3090 GPU.

+After data cleaning, the dataset consisted of 222 valid video samples and was split in a subject-independent manner into training, validation, and test sets.
+Specifically, 29 subjects (116 videos) were used for training, while 4 subjects (24 videos) were allocated to each of the validation and test sets, ensuring no subject overlap across splits.
 Model performance was evaluated using Accuracy, Area Under the Receiver Operating Characteristic Curve (AUC), and the balanced F1-score.
-After data cleaning, the dataset consisted of 222 valid video samples and was split in a subject independent manner into training, validation, and test sets.
-Specifically, 29 subjects (116 videos) were used for training, while 4 subjects (24 videos) were allocated to each of the validation and test sets, ensuring no subject overlap across splits.
-All models were implemented in PyTorch and trained for 300 epochs using the Adam optimizer with the Binary Cross-Entropy loss function.
-All experiments were conducted on an NVIDIA GeForce RTX 3090 GPU.
+Table~\ref{tab:config} summarizes the main model configurations and training hyperparameters used in our experiments.